garnajee/garnajee.github.io/content/posts/reverse-drivers.md

 #### 3.2.
 Assessing Vulnerability Assessment Methodologies

-Current vulnerability assessment methodologies, including TAU and Popkorn, offer valuable insights into driver vulnerabilities.
+Current vulnerability assessment methodologies, including `TAU` and `Popkorn`, offer valuable insights into driver vulnerabilities.
 However, their effectiveness varies, and improvements are necessary to enhance their scope and accuracy.
 Future efforts should focus on refining analysis techniques and expanding the toolsets to encompass a broader range of drivers, including WDF drivers.

 ### 4. Advancements in Vulnerability Research Automation

 #### 4.1.
 Current Landscape and Research Gaps

 Despite recent advancements, the vulnerability research landscape remains fragmented, with notable gaps in analyzing WDF drivers effectively.
-Open-source projects like Popkorn have shown promise in identifying vulnerabilities but require enhancements to address the complexities of WDF drivers comprehensively.
+Open-source projects like `Popkorn` have shown promise in identifying vulnerabilities but require enhancements to address the complexities of WDF drivers comprehensively.
 Here is a summary of the state of the art projects:

 |                     | **Popkorn** |      **Screwed Drivers**     |  **TAU**  |
 |:-------------------:|:-----------:|:----------------------------:|:---------:|